binguimath/binguimath.github.io/Courses/Course_2025S_Analysis.md

 - [Qiuzhen Lectures on Analysis](https://binguimath.github.io/Files/2023_Analysis.pdf)

 In the first few lectures, I will cover some basic material in Ch.
 5,7,8 about nets and topological spaces.
 Another good reference is Ch.
-4 the book *Real Analysis* by Folland.
+4 of the book *Real Analysis* by Folland.